alexmacarthur/macarthur-me-gatsby/src/posts/simpler-unit-testing-for-wordpress.md

 +class SomePostTest extends \PluginTests\PostTestCase
 ```

-Thanks for to that bit of autoloading configuration we did earlier, we don’t need to include our new helper class — it happens automatically, out of sight.
+Thanks to that bit of autoloading configuration we did earlier, we don’t need to include our new helper class — it happens automatically, out of sight.
+And as a result, from here on out, we can easily access `$this->testPostId` and any other resource we choose to make available in `PostTestCase`, rather than handling all of the setup and cleanup within our individual test classes.

-As a result, from here on out, we can easily access `$this->testPostId` and any other resource we choose to make available in `PostTestCase`, rather than handling all of the setup and cleanup within our individual test classes.
 As the need arises, you can create your own different test cases from which to extend, perhaps based on the type of resource you need.
-For example, a `\PluginTests\User``*TestCase*` might be good to have in order to easily test code pertaining to WordPress user objects.
+For example, a `\PluginTests\UserTestCase` might be good to have in order to easily test code pertaining to WordPress user objects.

 ## Yeah, Trade-Offs Exist